 On a trip to Japan when his father was a child (1930) two of his brothers (there were four boys in the family at that time) were given away and adopted by two different family relatives.
 One family was from his grandfather's side in Hiroshima, and one family from his grandmother's side in Tokyo.
-This was not an uncommon custom in Japanese families, because if battlefield.
-He was on his way to the Philippines when the war ended, and instead was stationed in Japan with the U.S. occupation forces in order to help rebuild Japan.
+This was not an uncommon custom in Japanese families, because if there is no male heir to carry the family name, there is no one to inherit property.